November 2, 2025

 • Remembering to post updates to a separate status page.

-Core Capabilities of Modern Incident Management Platforms
+What Core Capabilities Should Modern Incident Management Platforms Have?

-Automated Incident Lifecycle and Timelines
+How Does Automated Incident Lifecycle Tracking Help?

 • Create a dedicated incident channel with a standardized name.